rbisdorff/Digraph3/docSphinx/_build/html/_sources/pearls.rst.txt

     2) The construction of the outranking relation verifies the coduality principle.
 For all pairs (*x*, *y*) of decision actions, :math:`r(x \not\succsim y) \;=\; r(y \succnsim x)`.

-Now, the codual of complete digraphs correspond to the class of asymmetric digraphs i.e. *partial tournaments*.
+Now, the codual of complete digraphs correspond to the class of asymmetrical digraphs i.e. *partial tournaments*.
 If, on the one limit, all outranking relations are symmetric, the partial tournament will be empty.
 On the other hand, if the outranking relation models a linear ranking, the tournament will be complete and transitive.

 Let us consider for instance such a partial tournament [6]_.